LemoneJamTart/engineeredcompatibility/README.md

      - Adds Goldenleaf Berries to the Fermenter
  - Deeper & Darker:
      - Adds Echo woodset to the Sawmill
-    Eidolon:
+ - Eidolon:
      - Adds Illwood woodset to the Sawmill
+ - ElementalCraft:
+     - Adds Springaline processing to the Crusher
+     - Adds Inert Crystal crushing to the Crusher
+     - Adds a Springaline Glass recipe that uses lead wires
  - Forbidden & Arcanus:
      - Adds Aurum, Fungyss, and Edelwood woodsets to the Sawmill
      - Adds Soulless Sandstone and Arcane Crystal crushing to the Crusher